Posted in Recipes on 16.01.2018

 - 1 cup coconut water

-- Blender or Juice Extractor – we use a Nutribullet RX
+- Blender – we used a Nutribullet RX

 - Quite simply put all the diced fruit, the acai powder and coconut water into the blender cup and whizz until smooth

 - That's it!
 Oh other than slurping away happily!

 bar@drinkstuff Mason Drinking Jar Glasses with Lids 20oz/568ml - Pack of 4 | Gift Boxed 1 Pint Drinking Jar for Home Brew, Jam Jar Drinking Glasses with Screw Top Lids